ibm-cloud-docs/cloud-object-storage/iam/public-access.md

 ## Static websites
 {: #public-access-static-website}

 While {{site.data.keyword.cos_full_notm}} doesn't support automatic static website hosting, it's possible to manually configure a web server and use it to serve publicly accessible content hosted in a bucket.
-For more information, see [this tutorial](https://www.ibm.com/cloud/blog/static-websites-cloud-object-storage-cos).
+For more information, see [this tutorial](https://www.ibm.com/cloud/blog/static-websites-cloud-object-storage-cos){: external}.